Link your AWS account

 Link an account

-Log in to the DoiT Console, select the gear icon in the upper-right corner of the top navigation bar, and then select Amazon Web Services from the drop-down menu.
+Sign in to the DoiT console, select the gear icon () from the top navigation bar, and then select Amazon Web Services.

-On the Link Amazon Web Services page, select the Link account button next to the filter bar.
+On the Link Amazon Web Services page, select Link account.

 Select Create a role automatically.

-Select Link account to create a CloudFormation stack template in the AWS console.
+Select Link account to launch the DoiT stack template in the AWS CloudFormation console.

-I acknowledge that AWS CloudFormation might create IAM resources with custom names
+Select the checkbox at the bottom of the page to acknowledge that AWS CloudFormation might create IAM resources with custom names.

 Select Prefer CLI.

-CautionIf you choose to edit the CLI command before execution, you must leave the region set to
+CautionIf you edit the CLI command before execution, you must keep the region to

 us-east-1

-After creating the stack, it may take up to 30 seconds for the account to link to the DoiT Platform.
-If the link attempt was successful, your linked AWS account will show a Healthy status.
+After creating the stack, it can take up to 30 seconds for the account to link to the DoiT Platform.
+If successful, your linked AWS account will show a Healthy status.

 Select Create a role manually.
-Note down the listed
+Note down the values of

 Our AWS Account